creativewave/react-utils/README.md

 `useLazyStateUpdate` abstracts delaying a state update.

-Give it a state value that will be updated over time, and a delay (default to `100` ms), and it will return the corresponding state by delaying future updates.
+Give it a state value and a delay (default to `100` ms) and it will update the component and return the corresponding state when `delay` is over.

-It could be used eg. to delay the display of an error message coming from the validation of an input value updated on each change.
+It could be used eg. to delay the render of an error notice after validating an input value updated on each user input.

 `useLazyStateUpdate :: [a, Number] -> a`

 ## useMediaQuery

-`useMediaQuery` abstracts using `windows.matchMedia` to observe a match against a query, eg. `(min-width: 50em)`.
+`useMediaQuery` abstracts using `windows.matchMedia()` to observe a match against a query, eg. `(min-width: 50em)`.

 `useMediaQuery :: String -> Boolean`